adaltas/node-nikita/packages/engine/src/actions/execute/index.coffee.md

           defined in the `env` property.
 The value is always `true` when environment variables must be used with SSH.
           """
+        'format':
+          type: 'string'
+          enum: ['json', 'yaml']
+          description: """
+          Convert the stdout to a Javascript value or object.
+          """
         'gid':
           type: 'integer'
           description: """